-The Reston Microbiology Laboratory (RML) is a research laboratory in the USGS Water Mission Area.
-RML conducts research in the fields of microbial ecology, geomicrobiology, biogeochemistry, and the hydrologic sciences.
-Our research aims to understand interactions between microbes and their environment to improve water quality and environmental health.
+The Reston Microbiology Laboratory (RML) is a research and fee-for-service laboratory in the USGS Geology, Energy and Minerals Science Center (GEMSC).
+The lab conducts research in the fields of microbial ecology, geomicrobiology, biogeochemistry, and the hydrologic sciences.

 The Reston Microbiology Laboratory (RML) is a research laboratory in the USGS Water Mission Area.
 RML conducts research in the fields of microbial ecology, geomicrobiology, biogeochemistry, and the hydrologic sciences.
 Our research aims to understand interactions between microbes and their environment.
 This work is important because microbes, the unseen majority of organisms on our planet, drive reactions of global importance, which have critical impacts on water quality, environmental health, and energy production.